Azure/azure-data-lake-store-python/README.rst

     azure>

-To download a remote file, run `get remote-file [local-file]`.
-The second argument, `local-file`, is optional.
+To download a remote file, run "get remote-file [local-file]".
+The second argument, "local-file", is optional.
 If not provided, the local file will be named after the remote file minus the directory path.

 .. code-block:: bash